karelzanaska/Tetris-in-Python/README.md

 # Tetris in Python
-## This code was written as a semester work for a course at FIT CTU
+## This code was written as a semestral work for a course at FIT CTU

 ## Control
 * right arrow - move the cube to the right